puppetlabs/puppet-docs/source/puppet/3.7/reference/services_commands_windows.markdown

 Supported Commands
 -----

 Not all of Puppet's commands work on Windows.
-Notably, Windows nodes can't run the puppet master or puppet cert commands.
+Notably, Windows nodes can't run the Puppet master or Puppet cert commands.

 The following commands are designed for use on Windows: